TryHackMe Blog WriteUp

 found BillySMB, we connect to the share.

-found three files, we can extract them by using get FILE_NAME
+found three files, we can extract them by using get FILE_NAME. lets check them!

 check-this.png